jvaughn575/travel_hive/README.md

 # Steps to run: #

-The /src directory contains the react app and also a folder /express-api that holds the express api endpoint.

-// Nodemon will watch files in the express-script directory and restart
-// the server when files change
-1. npm install nodemon -g
+1. npm install

-// Starts express
-2. In the express-api folder run: npm start
+2. npm start

-// Starts react app
-3. In the /src folder run: npm start
+This will open two command prompt windows.
+One running the react app and the other running the express server.

+Nodemon is installed as a dev dependence, so no need to manually install it.

 Then localhost:3000/ will take you to the home page.